-The CFPB published its fifth Semi-Annual Report to Congress in May 2014.
-This report provides Congress and the American people with an update on our mission, activities, accomplishments and publications since our last semi-annual report and contains additional information required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The CFPB published its sixth Semi-Annual Report to Congress in December 2014.111 This report provides Congress and the American people with an update on our mission, activities, accomplishments and publications since our last semi-annual report and contains additional information required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The CFPB also continues to post a variety of reports to illustrate progress in several areas of the Bureau's operations and activities.
-Recent reports posted to the CFPB's website include a fair lending report, snapshot of older consumers and mortgage debt, medical debt and credit scores data point, report on the use of remittance histories in credit scoring, a snapshot of consumer complaints received, the 2014 financial literacy annual report, 2014 plain writing compliance report, and the checking account overdraft data point.
+Recent reports posted to the CFPB's website during this fiscal year include a fair lending report, snapshot of older consumers and mortgage debt, medical debt and credit scores data point, report on the use of remittance histories in credit scoring, a snapshot of consumer complaints received, the 2014 financial literacy annual report, 2014 plain writing compliance report, checking account overdraft data point, a report on the CARD Act, our 2013 CFPB annual employee survey, our financial report for FY 2013, a report on college credit card agreements, an update of Supervisory Highlights, a report on payday lending, and annual reports on the Fair Debt Collection Practices Act, the No FEAR Act, and Consumer Response.112